-Each year, September 30 marks the National Day for Truth and Reconciliation (also known as Orange Shirt Day).
-The day recognizes and remembers the tragic history and honours the survivors of residential schools.
+September 30 marks the National Day for Truth and Reconciliation.
+Also known as Orange Shirt Day, it recognizes and remembers the tragic history and honours the survivors of residential schools.
 These schools were underfunded and inflicted abuse on children leaving long-lasting impacts.
-It’s also an important day for all Canadians to learn about Canada’s Indigenous history.
+It’s also an important day for all Canadians to learn more about Canada’s Indigenous history.

 Advertisement:

 Phyllis lived with her grandmother on Dog Creek Reserve and never had a lot of money.
-However, her grandmother still managed to save enough money to buy Phyllis a brand new orange shirt to wear to school.
+However, her grandmother still managed to save enough money to buy Phyllis a brand-new orange shirt to wear to school.
 Phyllis was excited to go to her residential school.
-But she did not yet know about the horrors that would be awaiting her.
+But she did not know about the horrors that were awaiting her.

-Once she reached the school, she was forced to take off her orange shirt and she never saw it again.
+Once she reached the school, she was forced to remove her orange shirt and never saw it again.
 The orange shirt has come to symbolize how it was for Indigenous children to attend residential schools.
 Not only did these schools forcefully assimilate children but they also took away all meaning of life for them.

 Orange Shirt Day is a way to fix the injustice done to the Indigenous peoples.
 It is also a stark reminder of the kind of place Canada would be without its accepting and inclusive environment.
 Canada is full of many great things but one of the greatest things Canadians have is a sense of unity, no matter what our backgrounds are.
 Let’s never forget that as we move into the future.
-The National Day for Truth and Reconciliation allows Canadians to pause and reflect on the meaning of the day.
+The National Day for Truth and Reconciliation allows Canadians to pause and reflect.

 On September 30, people across Canada wear orange shirts to remember the children who were taken from their families to residential schools.
 Wearing orange also promotes the concept of “Every Child Matters” and honours the survivors of residential schools.